This post is also available in: हिन्दी (Hindi)

-Sleep is essential – It is as important to our bodies as eating, drinking and breathing, and is vital for maintaining good mental and physical health.
+Sleep is essential – It is as important to our bodies as eating, drinking, and breathing, and is vital for maintaining good mental and physical health.
 Sleeping helps us to recover from mental as well as physical exertion.
-During sleep most of the organs, especially muscles, stop functioning.
-Have you wondered that there are birds that sleep during their flights.
+During sleep, most of the organs, especially muscles, stop functioning.
+Can birds sleep while flying?
 Which birds sleep while flying?

 A paper by a group published in Nature Communications in 2016 tracked frigate birds over a period of a 10-day flight, to find out how these birds sleep.
 They performed electroencephalography, or EEG, where researchers can record the electrical activity of the brain, on the frigate birds as they flew on their long-distance trips.
 They found two phenomena involved – USWS and REM.

 - Unihemispheric Slow-Wave Sleep (USWS), allows one half of the brain to enter into a deep sleep while the eye corresponding to this half is closed and the other eye remains open.
 Unihemispheric sleep allows an animal to get some rest, while also allowing it to maintain awareness of its surroundings.
 In fact, dolphins also use this technique to avoid drowning while they rest.

 - In mammals, Rapid Eye Movement (REM) sleep can last for several minutes.
 For birds, and especially flying birds, REM sleep lasts for only a few seconds.
 Even then, REM sleep is crucial for proper brain functioning.
 Bursts of REM sleep involve complete loss of muscle tone.
 The resulting loss of muscle tone caused the heads of the birds to dip during flight, but amazingly it doesn’t affect their flight patterns.

 Which Birds Sleep While Flying?

 These are the birds that sleep or take short naps during their flights.